tcltk/tcl/doc/markdown/Encoding3.md

 : The source buffer contained an invalid byte or character sequence.
 This may occur if the input stream has been damaged or if the input encoding method was misidentified.

 **TCL_CONVERT_UNKNOWN**
-: The source buffer contained a character that could not be represented in the target encoding. .LP **Tcl_UtfToExternalDString** converts a source buffer *src* from TUTF-8 into the specified *encoding*.
+: The source buffer contained a character that could not be represented in the target encoding.

+**Tcl_UtfToExternalDString** converts a source buffer *src* from TUTF-8 into the specified *encoding*.
 The converted bytes are stored in *dstPtr*, which is then terminated with the appropriate encoding-specific null.
 The caller should eventually call **Tcl_DStringFree** to free any information stored in *dstPtr*.
 When converting, if any of the characters in the source buffer cannot be represented in the target encoding, a default fallback character will be used.
 The return value is a pointer to the value stored in the DString.

 **Tcl_UtfToExternalDStringEx** is an enhanced version of **Tcl_UtfToExternalDString** that transforms TUTF-8 encoded source data to a specified *encoding*.
 Except for the direction of the transform, the parameters and return values are identical to those of **Tcl_ExternalToUtfDStringEx**.
 See that function above for details about the same.